HeavenlyYaksha4/Crud_from_Scratch/README.md

 # Crud_from_Scratch
-crud made by me, no A.I involved
+crud made by me
+no A.I involved